Suraj-Kumar/suraj-kumar.github.io/README.md

 A Beginners guide to chat bot using dialogflow was written when I was working on the Dialogflow integration with Kommunicate.
 It summerise the basic steps, tool and technology used along with the source code link from github.
 <br>
 <a href="https://medium.com/engineering-applozic/beginners-guide-to-creating-chatbots-using-dialogflow-f56e9f6ddaf5"><img src="https://i.ibb.co/qFNjZTF/1-k-L6-B1-Mf-NCnu4u-H0m9-D1-XYw.jpg" alt="5220088-thumb" border="0" style ="float:left; padding: 20px 40px" ></a>
 In this article I will show you how to create a simple Chatbot using Dialogflow.
 You will find here details about the tools and the technology used for the purpose.
 The article also has a walkthrough of Dialogflow (previously API.ai) and outlines the chronological flow....
-[Read full article](https://medium.com/engineering-applozic/beginners-guide-to-creating-chatbots-using-dialogflow-f56e9f6ddaf5) <br> <br>
+[Read full article](https://medium.com/engineering-applozic/beginners-guide-to-creating-chatbots-using-dialogflow-f56e9f6ddaf5) <br> <br><br><br>

 ## This is my System